datarobot/airflow-provider-datarobot/README.md

 Gets information about the deployment's current model.

-Returns a model info from a Deployment
+Returns a model information from a deployment.

 Parameters: